The Pastor Who Committed Adultery

 When a person sins in the church and truly repents, Christ offers him forgiveness (Galatians 6:1; 1 John 1:9).
 And the church must offer him forgiveness as well (2 Corinthians 2:5–11).
-And when a pastor commits adultery he also receives forgiveness from God and the church but he must go through the church discipline that is outlined in Scripture (Matthew 18:15–20).
+So for that pastor who committed adultery, if he truly repents, God can and will forgive them, but he still must go through the Church discipline that is outlined in Scripture (Matthew 18:15–20).

 And the pastor that commits adultery has clearly violated the qualifications for his office that are listed in Titus 1:6–9 and 1 Timothy 3:2–7.
-The first pastoral qualification is that the overseer should be above reproach” and “blameless.”
+The first pastoral qualification is that the spiritual overseer should be above reproach” and “blameless.”
 To that end, he must strive to keep himself pure always and above reproach.
-Christians should certainly extend grace to others.
-However, the church has a responsibility to govern itself and discipline the erring pastors (1 Corinthians 5:9–13).
+While the church should extend grace to the erring, it has a responsibility to govern itself and discipline those the fall (1 Corinthians 5:9–13).

 In His service,